€2.75m interim settlement for Tipperary boy (12) brain injured before birth

 Case taken against consultant obstetrician by boy who was catastrophically brain injured

-At the start of the case, the court was told the proceedings against the hospital and the HSE could be struck out and that the matter was going ahead against Dr Howard, who had admitted liability.
+At the start of the case, the High Court said the proceedings against the hospital and the Health Service Executive (HSE) could be struck out and the matter was going ahead against Dr Howard who had admitted liability.

-The registrar consulted with Dr Howard, who did not believe Ms McCarthy should be admitted, and Ms McCarthy was asked to come back in one week.
+Ms McCarthy was not seen by Dr Howard, but by his registrar who expressed concern and wanted to admit Ms McCarthy after a scan on November 13th, 2001.
+Counsel said the registrar consulted with Dr Howard who did not believe she should be admitted and Ms McCarthy was asked to come back in one week.

-When she returned on November 20th, a scan showed that one of the twins had died and a Caesarean was performed later that day.
-When James was delivered, he was in very poor condition.
+On November 20th, a scan showed that one of the twins had died and a caesarean was performed later that day.

 Ms McCarthy previously told the High Court she got no opportunity see her dead baby before he was transferred to another hospital.